 As leaked transcripts over the weekend show, the IMF appears to be asking Germany to grant much-needed Greek debt relief or to accept that the Fund will pull out of the latest bail-out programme – both politically ruinous options for Chancellor Angela Merkel.

 The IMF seems to be hoping that Greece will be forced through debt repayments scheduled in coming months to agree fresh austerity that Athens itself finds unacceptable.
 None of this high-stakes squabbling is really new.
-The IMF’s board was told as long ago as July 2015 that Greece’s unsustainably high debt and shortcomings in realising reforms precluded a further IMF bail-out unless Berlin and other European creditors agreed debt relief.
+The IMF’s board was told as long ago as July 2015 that Greece’s unsustainably high debt and shortcomings in realising reforms preclude a further IMF bail-out unless Berlin and other European creditors agreed debt relief.

 The refugee crisis has lent the imbroglio a fresh edge.
 In the meantime, the Asians are watching Europe’s slow disintegration with fascination and horror.
 And the spirit of Hans-Dietrich Genscher lives on – a man who helped EMU to happen, but ensured, too, it would be well-nigh unworkable.